Sat Oct 10, 2020 | Alan Lefkowitz | Business, Cash Management, Financial Reporting

 The Statement of Cash Flows shows the inflows and outflows of cash within an organization.
-In particular, it breaks down activities, by type, that bring in cash and activities that use cash.
+In particular, it breaks down activities, by type, that bring in money and activities that use cash.

 This information can reveal problems in how someone is running their business and can give clues as to where improvements can be made.

-Other categories typically separated in this financial statement are investing activities and financing activities.
+This financial statement’s other categories typically separated are investing and financing activities.

 Balance Sheet Objectives

-This financial statement is a snapshot-in-time of a business’s assets, liabilities, and owners’ equity.
+This financial statement is a snapshot-in-time of a business’s assets, liabilities, and owner’s equity.
 The balance sheet tells investors where a company stands at a particular period in time.
-This information is helpful not only to see what the company has in assets and liabilities but also for comparison purposes from prior periods.
+This information is helpful to see what the company has in assets and liabilities and for comparison purposes from prior periods.

 Another objective of the balance sheet is for investors and owners to know what the company is worth.

-To understand this document, you have to know a basic accounting principle, which is that “assets equal liabilities plus owner’s equity.”
+To understand this document, you have to know a basic accounting principle: “assets equal liabilities plus owner’s equity.”

-Remember, this statement covers only where a company stands at a particular point in time.
+Remember, this statement covers only where a company stands at a particular time.

 Income Statement Objectives

-You can’t define financial statements without mentioning this key financial report.
+You can’t define financial statements without mentioning this critical financial report.
 The income statement shows revenues and expenses over a financial accounting period.

 One of the objectives is to show net gains and losses resulting from business operations and activities over a set date range.
-Most companies prepare an income statement on a monthly basis.
+Most companies prepare an income statement monthly.

 This statement is one of the most widely used forms of financial reporting for investors.

-Keep in mind that using this statement to make business decisions without looking at the other financial reports is a mistake many people make.
-Since the objectives of financial statements differ depending on the report, it’s best to analyze them all before investing.
+Remember that using this statement to make business decisions without looking at the other financial reports is a mistake many people make.
+Since the objectives of financial statements differ depending on the information, it’s best to analyze them all before investing.

 Objectives of Financial Reporting

-The main objective of financial accounting and reporting is to give information about the financial performance and position of a company.
+The main objective of financial accounting and reporting is to give information about a company’s financial performance and position.
 Management will use this information to analyze the company and plan for the future.

 Investors can also use this information to decide if the company might be a good investment and determine if a business is in financial trouble.
 Since financial accounting requires companies to use accounting standards to generate these reports, they have consistency across industries.